 The University will do all it can to verify citizenship using other means.
 For example, a student's citizenship may be checked by the federal government when applying for financial aid.
 If a student's citizenship can not be verified through other means a citizenship verification form will be mailed to the student.
-It must be completed and returned with one of the following documents before the student will be allowed to enroll.
-Documents that may be used to verifiy citizenship are:
+It must be completed and returned with one of the following documents before the student can enroll.
+Documents that may be used to verify citizenship are:

-- Copy of South Carolina driver's license (if student was born after January 1, 1986)
+- Copy of South Carolina driver's license (if the student was born after January 1, 1986)

 - Certified Birth Certificate indicating the student was born in the United States or a territory of the United States.

-- Current U.S. Passport or U.S. Passport that has not expired more than 10 years.
+- Current U.S. Passport or U.S. Passport that has not expired more than ten years.

 - Certificate of Naturalization - USCIS Form (N-550 or N-570)